Jifc1024/H2PNet/README.md

 # Hyperbolic Hierarchy-Aware Prototype Network for On-Orbit Earth Surface Anomaly Detection From Single-Satellite Imagery

 A lightweight, single-temporal Earth Surface Anomaly (ESA) detection framework based on hyperbolic prototype learning.
-This repository implements H2PNet and demonstrates its application to the July 2025 Beijing Miyun flood event.
+This repository implements H2PNet and demonstrates its application to the March 2018 Sudan Sandstorm event.

 ## Overview